Nicholas was born in 1974 in Kent, and was educated at Chatham House Grammar School

 In June 2005, Nicholas was asked to be a part of a trio which was to develop into the Night & Day Jazz Duo, which performs across the North Kent area for private parties, corporate events or weddings.

 In August 2008 he was made redundant from Kent Music, following a major reorganisation, and this has resulted in the setting up of the North Downs Music Studio, which has now become a limited company.
 As part of this, he set up the Synchordia Ensemble – a community orchestra in the North West of Kent, which performed its first public concert in February 2009 with special guest ensemble Pifaresca (See separate page for more details), and recently very successful concerts since then on their own.
-Synchordia is now in its eighth year, having consistently expanded its membership, and moved into self-ownership being run by committee with Nick as its Musical Director.
+Synchordia has now been running for more than 10 years, having consistently expanded its membership, and moved into self-ownership being run by committee with Nick as its Musical Director.

 Christmas 2013 saw the ensemble branch out by way of the Synchordia Saxophones, a quartet of soprano to baritone saxes formed from members of the main ensemble, who are available to play for functions.
 Their first performance was on Boxing Day 2013 in Southfleet, which was received well by a packed audience, and held their own recital concert at Emmanuel Baptist Church in Gravesend in September 2014, and helped out by providing music at a Christmas Cafe Church event in Gravesend in December.
 Other concerts and engagements are currently being booked.
 They also perform as part of Synchordia’s main concert, adding other players as required.
-Nick is the current soprano player for the quartet.
-They are currently preparing for their input into this year’s Synchordia concert in March 2016 and for their 3rd solo concert which is coming soon. (see Synchordia page for more info.)
+Nick is the current soprano player for the quartet. (see Synchordia page for more info.)

-Nick is the current Musical Director for Hulviz Amateur Musical Society (formerly Hulviz Operatic Society), having conducted his first show with them “Happy as a Sandbag” in November 2008, and the Spring Concert in May 2009-2012.
+Nick was, until 2017, the Musical Director for Hulviz Amateur Musical Society (formerly Hulviz Operatic Society), having conducted his first show with them “Happy as a Sandbag” in November 2008, and the Spring Concert in May 2009-2012.
 The show for November 2009 was The Canterville Ghost, based on the Oscar Wilde short story.
 The society celebrated their 80th anniversary in 2010, and had many exciting events throughout the year, including the Spring Concert – 80 Years of Musical Entertainment & the production of Nunsense: The Mega Musical Version in November.
 In May 2011 they held their Concert – Hulviz Tours America, and a sell-out production of The Wiz happened in November, with Nick at the musical helm.
 In 2012, they performed their concert “The United Colours of Hulviz”, with Nick conducting & providing musical accompaniments, and the November production of “When the Lights Go On Again”.
 2013’s programme included 2 shows – Nunsense 2 in May and the November show – Tom Sawyer, both with Nick at the musical helm.
 The 2014 concert, “Lights, Camera, Music” celebrated iconic songs from films, and led to a run of “Honk!” in November.
 2015 saw them perform their usual Spring show in May entitled “Hulviz Jukebox”, and “The Wizard Of Oz” In November.
+Since leaving the post after 10 years, he is now an invited MD for ad hoc performances with the company.

 Following many years of planning, Nick purchased a new Schreiber Contrabassoon in 2009.
 He is now available to play contra as well as bassoon on the professional circuit.